macks22/swe-notes/design-patterns.md

 #### Pros

-1. Reduced coupling -- frees sender from knowing about receiver
+1. Reduced coupling -- frees sender from knowing about receiver.
 2. Added flexibility in assigning responsibilities to objects -- dynamically changing the chain at runtime makes it highly configurable.

 #### Cons

-1. Receipt isn't guaranteed -- request can fall off end of chain
+1. Receipt isn't guaranteed -- request can fall off the end of the chain.

 ### Implementation

 1. The successor chain
 2. Connecting successors
-3. Representing requests
+3. Representing requests (integer codes, strings, objects?)

 ### Similar ideas

 1. Event propogation in the DOM
-    1.1 event-driven programming in general
+    1. event-driven programming in general

 ## Command